jaburns/smallball/README.md

 ## Smallball

 A tiny interactive physics simulation in a 383 byte HTML file.

-Click the mouse to provide a downward force to the ball.
+Click the mouse to provide a downward impulse to the ball.

 ### [View it live](https://jaburns.github.io/smallball/)